Economic Development Program Manager

 - 2 bedroom or larger units must be affordable to those earning 80% of the King County AMI.

-Shoreline's PTE program is currently offered in seven areas.
-By clicking on the links below, one can view maps that determine whether one's parcel falls within a PTE area.
+Shoreline's MFTE program is currently offered in seven areas.
+By clicking on the links below, one can view maps that determine whether one's parcel falls within a MFTE area.

 - 145th Street Station Sub-Area

 - 185th Street Station Sub-Area

 - Ballinger Way NE Commercial Area